Romani music

-Original Romani music
+Romani folk music

-Original Romani folksongs, not derived from the countries where the Romani live, are relatively rare.
-This particular folk music is mainly vocal and consists of slow plaintive songs and fast melodies which may be accompanied by dancing.
+Romani folk music, a style based solely on Romani musical traditions and not on the traditions of the country in which they reside, is relatively rare.
+It is mainly vocal and consists of slow plaintive songs and fast melodies which may be accompanied by dancing.
 The fast melodies are accompanied with tongue-clacking, hand-clapping, mouth-basses, clicking of wooden spoons and other techniques.
+Romani folk music in the Balkans typically incorporates, or is sung entirely in, the Romani language.
+In some other countries however, knowledge and use of the language has diminished significantly over the centuries, with many Romani people not speaking any Romanes.

-There are five main components that are found throughout Romani music of various territories.
-The first is the use of three voices or parts: the melodic line, the terce and the quint either through vocalization or instruments.
+There are five main components found in Romani folk music.
+The first is the use of three voices or parts: the melodic line, the terce and the quint, either through vocalization or instruments.
 The second is syncopation, where the music starts right after a beat while maintaining a consistent rhythm.
 The third is having the music played in different phrases, meaning that the entrance and exit of different musical themes are felt at different times throughout a song either through rhythm or instruments.
-The fourth is harmony, where a minor chord is used instead of a major chord.
+The fourth is harmony, where a minor key center is often used instead of a major one.
 The last is singing, where natural vocal abilities are emphasized.

-The development of Romani music dates back to the playing of instruments such as lutes in the late 1400s in Hungary and Italy.
-Roma would perform with non-Roma as entertainers in any aspect of performance.
-Eventually, as organized religion gained traction, performance became less emphasized and sometimes prohibited for non-Roma populations, so Roma filled all professional entertainment spots.
-They also performed at life events such as weddings, baptisms, funerals and circumcisions.
+Due to various events and developments, performance became less emphasized amongst non-Romani populations in parts of Europe, and was sometimes prohibited.
+As a result, Romani minorities in these countries began to take professional entertainment spots, and performed at events such as weddings, baptisms, funerals and circumcisions.

-Because there is no one nation state for Romani, they were often forced to create their own living spaces within the countries they settled.
-Musical and cultural influences were taken from the countries where they lived and incorporated into their own music such as instruments, languages and subject matter of the music itself.
-Some songs incorporate the Romani language.
+As the Romani people do not have a nation state (Romanistan), they were often forced to create their own living spaces within the countries they settled.
+Musical traditions from the countries where they lived were incorporated into their own music such as instruments, languages and subject matter of the music itself.

 Country-related music

-Most Romani music is based on the folk music of the countries where the Romani went through or settled.
+Most Romani music is built upon certain folk music traditions of the countries where they have migrated through or settled.
 Local music is adopted and performed – usually instrumental – and, slowly, it is transformed into Romani styles, which are usually more complex than the original styles.
 In its turn, Romani music has greatly influenced the local music.
-Among these the Hungarian versions have become best known, although examples of Romani music in other countries also endure.

 This regional aspect of Romani music is vividly expressed in the documentary Latcho Drom, which follows Romani music from Northern India through Egypt, Turkey, Romania, Hungary, Slovakia, and France, ending in Spain.